My family has history, like so many others, of men and women serving in the military.

 The veteran for whom the troop raised money was William Hannett.
 He died in 1928 and still has a temporary marker.
 He is buried in a section of Calvary Cemetery in Mitchell.

-a World War I veteran, is buried in Calvary Cemetery in Mitchell.
+This temporary marker is the only evidence that William J. Hannett, a World War I veteran, is buried in Calvary Cemetery in Mitchell.
+(Photo by Anna Jauhola) |

 This issue came to light last year when Jessica Davidson, Davison County veteran service officer, discovered veterans buried in the cemeteries in Mitchell did not have proper headstones.